 A Lightning component is a compact, configurable, and reusable element that you can add to a Lightning page in the Lightning App Builder.

 - Standard Components

 - Standard components are Lightning components built by Salesforce.

 - Custom Components

 - Custom components are Lightning components that you or someone else have created.
-With some modifications, custom Lightning components can work in the Lightning App Builder.
-For more information on making Lightning components App Builder–friendly, see the Lightning Components Developer Guide.
+You can configure custom Lightning components to work in Lightning App Builder.

 - Third-Party Components on AppExchange

 - The AppExchange provides a marketplace for Lightning components.
 You can find packages containing components already configured and ready to use in the Lightning App Builder.